 High doses of hallucinogens can cause seizures or accidental injury from delusions produced by the drugs.
 If you or a loved one are taking large doses of these drugs, seek professional advice by calling 800-609-2774 (Who Answers?) to speak with a specialist.

 Perhaps you have assessed the potential risks for side effects and determined that as long as you keep your doses of hallucinogens to a reasonable amount, then you won’t face risk of addiction or harm from these drugs.

 It is important that you also recognize the fact that how these drugs work is by altering your brain and affecting your perceptions and mood, which in no way can be healthy for your body or brain.
 Drugs such as LSD are highly unpredictable, and while research is incomplete as to how they link with mental health, you are facing unknown and unpredictable risks by continuing abuse of psychedelics.

 A study reported by NCBI highlights just how difficult it is to research the effects and treatment for hallucinogens, which should display just how little you really know about what the drugs are doing to your body.
 While they may not demonstrate an addictive property or severe withdrawals like other drugs, they still have the ability to cause damage in your brain in various ways.

-If you or a loved one are dealing with psychedelic drug abuse, call 800-609-2774 to speak with a caring specialist who can answer any of your questions or concerns.
+If you or a loved one are dealing with psychedelic drug abuse, call 800-609-2774 (Who Answers?) to speak with a caring specialist who can answer any of your questions or concerns.
 They will be able to talk with you about the substances you are putting into your body and the next steps you should take towards overcoming this.